Pandemic accelerating in Africa, test kits needed, WHO says

-The coronavirus pandemic is accelerating in Africa, spreading to the hinterland from capital cities where it arrived with travellers, the World Health Organization said on Thursday.
-But the WHO said there was no indication that severe cases and deaths were being missed, nor has the virus caused significant infections in refugee camps across the continent.
+The coronavirus pandemic is accelerating in Africa, spreading to rural areas after international travelers brought it to capital cities, the World Health Organization said on Thursday.
+But the WHO said there was no indication that large numbers of severe cases and deaths were being missed, nor has the virus caused significant infections in refugee camps across the continent.

-Ten countries are driving Africa's epidemic, accounting for 75% of the some 207,600 cases on the continent, with 5,000 deaths reported, according to Matshidiso Moeti, WHO's Africa regional director.
+Ten countries are driving Africa's epidemic, accounting for 75% of some 207,600 cases on the continent, said Matshidiso Moeti, WHO's Africa regional director.
+About 5,000 deaths have been reported.
 South Africa, which last month began a phased easing of the lockdown, is the hardest-hit, accounting for a quarter of all cases, she said.

 ALSO READ